-HB 529 by Mariano and SB 436 by Hooper - Use of Vessel Registration Fees.
-The bills are progressing through the process.
-HB 529 has passed the House Transportation and Infrastructure Subcommittee back in February 11-0.
-The bill is currently scheduled to be heard on March 12th at 8:30 am.
-This will be the second of third committee references.
+Fees.
+The bills continue to progress through the process.
+HB 529 has passed the House Transportation and Infrastructure Subcommittee back in February, 11-0.
+The bill passed the House Local, Federal, and Veterans Affairs Subcommittee this week, 13-0.
+This bill has one more committee stop in House State Affairs.
 Senate Bill 436 passed the Senate Community Affairs agenda on March 3rd.
 The bill passed 5-0.
-The bill has two more committee references.
+The bill has two more committee references and is not on the Senate Environment and Natural Resources agenda this week.

 HB 475 by Williamson and SB 676 by Hooper - Certificates of Title for Vessels.
-HB 475 was heard in its first committee of refence this week and passed as a committee substitute 13-0.
+HB 475 was heard in its first committee of refence and passed as a committee substitute, 13-0.
 The bill has two more committee stops, House Transportation and Tourism Appropriations Subcommittee and State Affairs.
-The Senate Bill is referred to Senate Infrastructure and Security, Senate Appropriations Subcommittee on Transportation, Tourism, and Economic Development and Senate Appropriations.
+HB 475 is currently scheduled to be heard in House Transportation and Tourism Appropriations Subcommittee on March 19th at 8:00 am.
+The Senate Bill is referred to Senate Infrastructure and Security, Senate Appropriations Subcommittee on Transportation, Tourism, and Economic